25prabhu10/notes/docs/Concepts/AWS/AWS_CI_CD.md

 ## Continuous Delivery

-- Ensure that the software can be released reliably whenever needed.
+- Ensure that the software can be released reliably whenever needed
 - Ensures deployments happen often and are quick
 - Shift away from "one release every 3 months" to "5 releases a day"
 - That usually means automated deployment